LaunchAcademy/clinic-js-oop-disney/README.md

 ## Instructions

-You have been tasked with creating an Object-Oriented app to keep track of the happenings all of our favorite disney movies!
-However, we need your help satisfying these tests so that we can track characters and their soundtracks for each of their movie.
+You have been tasked with creating an Object-Oriented app to keep track of all of our favorite Disney movies!
+However, we need your help satisfying these tests so that we can track characters and their soundtracks to the correct movie.
 Based on a product planning session, you have determined these are the javascript classes you will need:

 * `Character`
 * `Song`